janiluuk/L4D2_DLR/README.md

 - Athlete has faster moving speed and a parachute. configurable.
 - Commando reload rate actually works now
 - Commando damage modifiers are configurable per weapon, default one is used for rest.
+- Commando is immune to knockdowns
+- Commando can stomp downed infected
 - Medic has more options to spawn.
 Has faster healing and revival times.
 - Includes modifiers for adrenaline/pills/revive/heal durations in the config. disable with "talents_health_modifiers_enabled"
 - Announcement to other players when healing spot is active.